cxxi/ClientProviderBundle/README.md

 #### Default Client

-Providers support the definition of a default client.
+Providers support the definition of a default ClientProvider.
-This will result in mounting the default client when injecting the provider it depends on.
+This will result in mounting the default ClientProvider when injecting the provider it depends on.

-If "default" is defined :
+If a default ClientProvider is defined :
 ```php
 #[AsProvider(name: 'payment', default: 'stripe')]
 ```